corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/packaging/gradle-plugin/_index.md

 The main `.jar` file contains enough OSGi metadata to be a valid OSGi bundle.

-For more information, see [The Proposed Packaging Model](/engineering-central/teams/architecture/cordapp-packaging-and-isolation/#the-proposed-packaging-model).

 {{% note %}}
 Corda package files are the Corda 5 equivalent of Corda 4's "semi-fat" CorDapp `.jar` files.
-{{% /note %}}

-{{% note %}}
-If your project requires access to private artifacts, always use tokens in preference to passwords, whenever your credentials need to be stored in the clear.
-Never store or write down your password.
-For more information, see [Add Artifactory credentials locally to your build](/library/developer-tips/add-artifactory-cred-local/).
 {{% /note %}}

 ### Apply the plugin